awulkiew/graphical-debugging/README.md

 * Debugging vizualizers for Boost.Array, Boost.Geometry and Boost.Variant
 * GraphicalWatch tool window allowing to view graphical representation of variables, e.g. Boost.Geometry models or vectors of values
-* GeometryWatch tool window allowing to view Boost.Geometry 2D models drawn on a common plane
+* GeometryWatch tool window allowing to view geometries drawn in a common coordinate system

 To build you need e.g. Microsoft Visual Studio 2015 Community, .NET Framework 4.5.2 and Visual Studio 2015 SDK.

-To install double-click the *.vsix file from bin/Debug or bin/Relase directory, those files can also be found in bin branch of this repository.
+To install double-click the *.vsix file from bin/Debug or bin/Relase directory.
+The packages can also be found [here](https://github.com/awulkiew/graphical-debugging/tree/bin).

 To use: